logo

 Inlet pressure

-Understanding your inlet pressure will help you select which style of check valve best suited for your needs.
+Understanding your inlet pressure will help you select which check valve is best suited for your needs.
 It can help you decide whether you need an in-line check valve, a slip-on check valve or a flanged style check valve.

 Deciding on which one you need to use will depend on where the check valve will be located in your pumping system.